chenle02/AMS-Mobile-2021-Stochastci_Analysis_and_Applications/README.md

 # Stochastic Analysis and Applications
-Thanks for Thank you for agreeing to speak in the special session on Stochastic Analysis and Applications at the AMS Fall 2021 Southeastern Sectional meeting.
-This is the tentative schedule, please let us know by Sept.
+Thank you for agreeing to speak in the special session on Stochastic Analysis and Applications at the AMS Fall 2021 Southeastern Sectional meeting.
+This is only a *tentative* schedule, please let us know by Sept.
 28 if any changes that you want us to make.
 Thanks a lot~!

 ### Saturday
 #### Section 1-1